dumblejd/visa_rescheduler_canada/README.md

 # What dumblejd changed
-update to apply to canada condition update get_date and get_function to work as for 1/30/2024
+update to apply to Canada condition update get_date and get_function to work as for 1/30/2024

 ## Prerequisites